Call for Proposals: 2026 Dual-Track Doctoral Contracts

 For the 2026 academic year, the IDIL graduate program is funding six paired doctoral projects, for a total of 12 doctoral contracts over a three-year period.

-In short, a mirrored doctoral project is:
+In summary, a mirrored doctoral project is:

 funding

-IDIL funding covers the gross salary of doctoral researchers, including payroll taxes, as well as operational expenses of up to €5,000 per year for the host laboratory (for a total cost of €15,000 over three years per doctoral student).
+IDIL funding covers the gross salary of doctoral researchers, including payroll taxes, as well as operating expenses of up to €5,000 per year for the host laboratory (for a total cost of €15,000 over three years per doctoral student).

 For the 2025 cycle, the IDIL program is offering 12 doctoral fellowship grants for six paired multidisciplinary projects.